 Jodie Foster and Samuel L. Jackson are Honorary Co-Chairs.
 Spike Lee gives the keynote address.
 John Turturro hosts the show.
 A new filmmaker grant for emerging producers is added with a cash prize of $20,000.

-Queen Latifah is the first woman to host the Spirit Awards.
-John Waters steals the show with his keynote address.
+Queen Latifah is the first woman to officially host the Spirit Awards.
+The inimitable John Waters steals the show with his keynote address.
 Robert Duvall and Alfre Woodard serve as Honorary Co-Chairs.
 Ally Sheedy gives a record-breaking 10-minute acceptance speech about the resurrection of an aging actress in Hollywood.

 Jennifer Tilly hosts the 15th anniversary show.
 Buck Henry and Julianne Moore serve as Honorary Co-Chairs.
 James Schamus delivers what will be the last keynote address.
 The Spirit Awards introduces a new category: Best First Feature Under $500,000.

-John Waters returns to the Spirit Awards stage as Master of Ceremonies.
+John Waters takes the Spirit Awards stage as Master of Ceremonies.
 Angela Bassett and Benicio Del Toro serve as Honorary Co-Chairs.
 Best First Feature Under $500,000 is renamed the John Cassavetes Award.

-John Waters returns for the third year as host.
+John Waters returns as host.
 Ang Lee and Nicole Kidman are Honorary Co-Chairs.
 Christopher Nolan’s Memento takes home four awards, including one for Best Feature.
 Amélie wins in the Best Foreign Film category.

 The Spirit Awards has its first red carpet show, hosted by Carson Kressley and Debra Wilson.
 Tom Cruise is Honorary Chair of the event and John Waters hosts again.
 Waters does a bit addressing the MPAA screener ban and Jack Valenti takes him off the stage in handcuffs.